amco/java-style-guide/README.md

 # Java Style Guide

-Heavily influenced by Android's [Code Style for Contributors](https://source.android.com/source/code-style.html).
-Many thanks to the editors of this detailed and thoughtful guide.
+Heavily influenced by Android's [Code Style for Contributors](https://source.android.com/source/code-style.html) and Ribot's [project guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md).
+Many thanks to the editors of these detailed and thoughtful guides.

+Note that Google's [Java guide](https://google.github.io/styleguide/javaguide.html) is also full of good guidance but delves too deeply into the minutiae of the language for the purposes of this style guide.
+You are encouraged to read it and apply reasonable lessons.

 ## Environment